spencerbaynton/walker-nav-menu-bootstrap/README.md

 With the option enabled, you should see a new field when editing menu items labled "CSS Classes (optional)".
 Any CSS classes can be add to the field, including Bootstrap's.

 Since WordPress 3.6, parent nav menu items now have the class `menu-item-has-children`.
-Therefore, the class will automatically add Bootstrap's `dropdown` class to these items.
+Therefore, Bootstrap's `dropdown` class will automatically added to these items.